BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/Workshop_machine_learning.rst

 ***********************

 1. check all the features, which one is numeric, binominal..

-* sex is binominal balanced, age can be centeralized, see if the measurements are normally distributed and (we say) what is the normal expected in literature, race is very unbalanced
+sex is binominal balanced, age can be centeralized, see if the measurements are normally distributed and (we say) what is the normal expected in literature, race is very unbalanced

-* what would the labels be? could be (MDD/BPD/control) or tissue () or combine (9 classes)
+what would the labels be? could be (MDD/BPD/control) or tissue () or combine (9 classes)

-* what is the mean age of each disease?  boxplots
+what is the mean age of each disease?  boxplots

 2. plot PCA, (we give them) code for plotting, color by disease, tissue, race, sex ...

-* repeat for each tissue (which tissue is more predective)
+repeat for each tissue (which tissue is more predective)

-* repeat for each disease...
+repeat for each disease...

 3. feature selection

-- by DE
-- by PCA weights
-- by variability (limma)
-- fisher's criteria
+by DE, by PCA weights, by variability (limma), fisher's criteria
-* how many genes did you get?

 4. correlation matrix

 ***********************
 Unsupervised learning
 ***********************

-5. clustering
-* hierarichal (heatmap)
+5. clustering, hierarichal (heatmap)
-* k-means with k in {3,9,12} (use cluster on pca plot)
-* tell them xmeans finds the "best" k
-* is age correlated to the disease?

 6. association rules